BenedyktT/gastroCalculator/README.md

 1. It creates local database in test enviroment instead of making real db calls
 2. Have unit tests as well as integration tests of endpoints
 3. It works with cool API Edamam which uses language processing to recognize and calculate nutrition values

+## Sad things

+Due to fast development process app has couple of drawbacks

+1. Names of variables could be improved
+2. Minimum amount of comments (I know, I am sorry)
+3. Frontend isn't well tested mostly because of issue with jest conflict described above